US childcare market, mapped

 Do not buy this if any of the following are true.

 You only sell to KinderCare and Bright Horizons procurement.
-If your motion is two annual enterprise contracts with the public-ish majors, you do not need a long-tail map of 95,000 centers.
-You need two named-account reps and a regional sponsor coverage.
+If your motion is two annual enterprise contracts with the publicly-traded majors, you do not need a long-tail center map.
+You need two named-account reps and a regional sponsor relationship.
 Save your budget.

 You sell directly to parents.
 Daycare-search consumer apps, parent-facing tuition financing, and education-product brands aimed at families want a household dataset, not a B2B director list.
 Different denominator, different motion.